qtnc/6pad2/doc/python-scripting-api.md

 	- submenu=True to create a submenu rahter than a menu item
 	- specific=True to create a page-specific menu element, i.e. it appears only when the current page is active
 	- separator=True to create an item separator
+	- Group: allow to share the same item in several pages.
+Items are reused instead of added if an item already exists with the same group and name.

 remove(name=None, index=-1) -> None:
 :	Remove this item or a subitem; without any argument, remove this item from the menu; specifiy wheither the keyword argument name or index to remove a subitem by its name or index.